jieyang2020/SOX2_RIPseq/Pipeline.md

 "-@5" should be omitted if multiple threads (here the number of threads is 5) are not available.

 ## 3. Count
-This step counts sequencing reads in gene body across genomes.
+This step counts sequencing reads in gene bodies across genome.

 `featureCounts SAMPLE.uniq.dedupped.bam -a ANNOTATION.gtf -p -s 1 -t gene -o SAMPLE.fCounts`